fahris-n/drone-telemetry-system/README.md

 ## 📌 Status

 🔧 **Active development** – Currently simulating drones, streaming via Kafka, and persisting to Postgres.
-Shifting focus next to virtual machine deployment and Ansible automation, with analytics, frontend, and dashboards planned for later.
+Deployment automation with Ubuntu VM + Ansible is complete.
+Focus is shifting to analytics, frontend, and dashboards.

 ---